Claire Hutton scores first international goal to help the United States beat Canada 3-0

 Both Coffey and Patterson stabbed at the ball, and both appeared to make contact with it.
 It went straight into the net.
 Coffey was credited with the goal and Patterson with an assist.

+Canada coach Casey Stoney called her team's performance “inexcusable” and said her players' fitness wasn't good enough.

+“A lack of commitment and desire, which is not this team,” she said.
+“Losing draws, losing 50-50s, not getting up to the ball, not pressing — it's not good enough.
+I'm not going to hide away from it.”

 Lavelle received a standing ovation when she was subbed out around the midway point of the second half.
-The crowd also gave a big cheer when Tara McKeown — who plays locally for the Washington Spirit — came on as a late sub for the U.S. McKeown assisted on Ryan's goal.
+The crowd also gave a big cheer when Tara McKeown — who plays locally for the Washington Spirit — came on as a late sub for the U.S. McKeown assisted on Ryan’s goal in the 89th minute.

 The U.S. plays friendlies against South Korea on Sept.
 6 in Harrison, New Jersey, and against Japan on Sept.
 9 in Columbus, Ohio.